aws-samples/bedrock-claude-chat/README.md

 The sign-up screen will appear as shown above, where you can register your email and log in.

 > [!Important]
-> This deployment method allows anyone with the URL to sign up if optional parameters are not configured.
-For production use, we strongly recommend adding IP address restrictions and disabling self-signup to mitigate security risks (Defining the `allowed-signup-email-domains` to allow only your emails from your company domain to be able to sing-up to restrict the users).
-For ip address restriction use both `ipv4-ranges` and `ipv6-ranges` and to disable self-signup use `disable-self-register` when executing `./bin`.
+> Without setting the optional parameter, this deployment method allows anyone who knows the URL to sign up.
+For production use, it is strongly recommended to add IP address restrictions and disable self-signup to mitigate security risks (you can define allowed-signup-email-domains to restrict users so that only email addresses from your company’s domain can sign up).
+Use both ipv4-ranges and ipv6-ranges for IP address restrictions, and disable self-signup by using disable-self-register when executing ./bin. **Please refer to the above optional parameters for more details.**

 ## Architecture